 Our lovely first night way ended on a high for us all.
-The youngest, having only just become fully potty trained 6 weeks before this trip, managed to go the full way home without a single loo break.
-The eldest on the other hand had suckered his father into allowing him a soda, which made for several “bottle” stops and one real stop on the 4 hour trip back.
+The Bear, having only just become fully potty trained 6 weeks before this trip, managed to go the full way home without a single loo break.
+The Enforcer, on the other hand, had suckered his father into allowing him a soda, which made for several “bottle” stops and one real stop on the 4 hour trip back.
 Yes, it was a long way home, but the success for us was a wonderful step forward into a bit of family freedom that we weren’t sure would ever really come.
 Yes, it was a bit of the unknown for all of us, a change in our routines but new experiences were had by all and certainly gave a point to work from.
 The only way is forward from here.
 Roll on Trip two.

 Important things I feel helped:

 - Bringing food items I knew my little Bear would eat, just in case going out for dinner was not an option.